kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 A [Kora application graph](../documentation/container.md) is more than a list of classes.
 It is a typed structure that describes which components exist, which dependencies each component needs, and how those components are created. `@KoraApp` is the graph root, `@Module` groups factories and imports, and `@Component` classes become managed graph nodes.

+All of these annotations live in one package, `io.koraframework.common.annotation`, and all of them are read at compile time only.
+Nothing in this guide is resolved by reflection at startup: the annotation processor (Java) or the symbol processor (Kotlin) reads the annotations and writes an `ApplicationGraph` class next to your `Application` type.

 Good graph design keeps responsibilities visible:

 - application modules describe the application's own components